KietzmannLab/BLT-VS/README.md

 ## Network Design

+BLT_VS is an extension of BLT models, which are discrete-time recurrent convolutional neural networks (DT-RCNN), dating back to [Spoerer, et al. 2017](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2017.01551/full).
+This 2-stream variant was inspired by the anatomical profile of the cortical columns.
+The effective receptive field sizes and channel counts were computed to roughly approximate the ventral stream profiles as explained below.

 ### Info about design choices in BLT_VS:

 - Retina -> LGN -> V1 -> V2 -> V3 -> V4 -> LOC -> Readout: kernel size and strides computed to match mean RF sizes for each ROI, assuming a 5deg image presentation for 224px images (additionally there's a provision for 128px in case you need a smaller network), channel size computed using #neurons comparison